Mircea-MMXXI/azapy/predocs/SMCR_th_doc_base.md

 # SMCR optimal portfolio <a name="TOP"></a>

-SMCR stands for *Second Momentum Coherent Risk*.
+SMCR stands for *Second Moment Coherent Risk*.
 **azapy** implements a generalization of SMCR, namely the Mixture SMCR (mSMCR).

 mSMCR is a superposition of SMCR